Common Pilea Foliage Problems: Causes And Cures

 I see yellow spots, and some leaves are drooping.
 There is black mold growing on top of leaves.

-Cure & Prevention: Spray the foliage with some insect-killing soap and keep using it for 5 to 7 days later.
+Cure & Prevention: Spray the foliage with Neem Oil and keep using it for 5 to 7 days later.
 Keep checking the leaves every week for any new infestations.